Several basic tiers of social work careers

 What is Social Work?

-Social Work EducationA Bachelor of Social Work is usually the minimum educational requirement for beginning your career as a social worker.
+.
 Some entry-level positions may also accept candidates with a bachelor's degree in psychology, sociology, or other related fields.

 - Undergraduate Social Work Education: States require that social workers hold a Bachelor of Social Work (BSW) from a school approved by the Council on Social Work Education (CSWE).